 Don’t lose points because you didn’t write your bibliography citations correctly.
 Scan a book’s barcode with the camera on your phone, choose a citation style and instantly get an accurate citation – approved by teachers and librarians.

 Take advantage of modern flashcard technology based on cognitive scientific research for the most effective study methods.
 You can create your own cards or browse through thousands of subjects and pre-made cards.
-You can also track your learning progress and collaborate with your peers.
+With this fre educational app, ou can also track your learning progress and collaborate with your peers.

 With Coursera, not only can you learn tidbits of information about a ton of different subjects, but you can take an entire degree online if you wish!
 Courses are taught by world-class professors from the best universities around the world, and though there are some courses you may have to pay for, they have enough free content to keep you busy and learning for quite a while.

 Sometimes the best way to learn is to learn from the best.
 That’s exactly what TED does.
 With over 1,700 TED Talks videos, you can learn just about anything you want, presented by tech geniuses, business gurus, musical legends, and experts in their respective fields.

 Don’t you ever wish you could take a picture of an equation and have someone show you the steps on how to solve it?
 This is essentially what Photomath does!
 By showing you the step-by-step equation, you can see where you went wrong or what formula you could have used to solve the equation!